 Belize caves were being explored at least as early as 1918.
 However, it wasn’t until the 1960s that caves were being studied in any regular fashion.
 By 1984, a total of 65 cave sites had been explored.
 In recent years, caving in Belize has increased rapidly.
 The Foundation for the Advancement of Mesoamerican Studies (FAMSI) currently reports that 304 cave entrances representing more than 250 caves have been documented.
 Undoubtedly, there are hundreds more lying hidden in the jungle, silently guarding their secrets.

-Rio Frio Cave is located in the Belize Mountain Pine Ridge Forest Reserve and reveals an impressive 65-foot arch at its opening.
+Rio Frio Cave is located in the Belize Mountain Pine Ridge Forest Reserve.
+There is an impressive 65-foot arch at its opening.
 The Rio Frio (Cold River) flows in one end of this cave and out the other, helping to create smooth limestone walls and sharp stalactites.
 Just about a half a mile in length, this is a great choice for the first-time caver.
 From the cave’s opening, visitors have a striking view of the entire cave and stream running through it.
 Massive stalactites hang down from the ceiling in this other worldly cave.
-The site is usually included with a day trip to the reserve from most lodges in the Cayo District of Western Belize.
+The site is usually included with a day trip to the reserve from most lodges in the Cayo area.